esteban-andrade/AutonomousFireDataCollect/flir_one_node/README.md

 ```

-The image can be viewed using RQT (or similar) on the following topics:
+The data can be viewed using RQT (or similar) on the following topics:

 ```
 /camera_flir_node/rgb/image_raw